-On the other hand, the possible explanations for this disparity in useable and useful methodology are not entirely unreasonable.
-First, depending on how broadly we define it, this arguably is a harder problem than, say, that related to univariate tail indices, or many of the challenges related to modeling the other parameters of investment and risk portfolios.
+On the other hand, the possible explanations for this dearth of useable and useful methodology are not entirely unreasonable.
+First, the multivariate nature of this problem arguably makes it more challenging than those related to modeling some of the other (univariate) parameters of investment and risk portfolios.
 Even though each cell value of the dependence matrix is a bivariate association, we are measuring all the pairwise associations in the portfolio simultaneously, and the values of the cells are, in non-trivial cases, all interrelated, making this a complex, multivariate problem.
-Immutable mathematical requirements such as positive definiteness arise, and make deriving and simulating the distribution of the all-pairwise matrix a non-trivial task.
-This is especially true if we want to require, as we should, that the p-values and confidence intervals of each and every cell are consistent with those of the entire matrix.
+Immutable mathematical requirements for this setting, such as positive definiteness, arise, and make deriving and simulating the distribution of the all-pairwise matrix a non-trivial task.
+This is especially true if we require, as we should, that the p-values and confidence intervals of each and every cell of the matrix are consistent with those of the entire matrix when taken as a whole.
 Additionally, requiring that the finite sample distribution of the matrix (which makes possible the calculation of the p-values and confidence intervals) remain valid under challenging, real-world financial data conditions adds significantly to the nontrivial nature of the problem.
 Distributions of dependence measures are more readily derived when we can assume that returns are, say, multivariate normal, or at least independent and identically distributed (iid).
-It is another matter entirely when the portfolio's marginal distributions vary notably from each other, while also changing over time in their degrees of heavy-tailedness, serial correlation, asymmetry, and (non-)stationarity.
+It is another matter entirely when the portfolio's marginal distributions vary notably from each other, while also changing over time in their degrees of heavy-tailedness, serial correlation, asymmetry, and non-stationarity.
 Yet this is exactly the empirical challenge of actual financial portfolios.
-In fairness, the literature does provide many solutions under mathematically convenience conditions, which more narrowly define and restrict both in the distributional characteristics of the underlying returns data as well as the assumptions made regarding the values of the all-pairwise matrix.
-But these often unrealistic assumptions limit practical, real-world application, which is exactly the motivation for this monograph.
+In fairness, the literature does provide many solutions under mathematically convenient conditions, which more narrowly define and restrict both in the distributional characteristics of the underlying returns data as well as the assumptions made regarding the values of the all-pairwise matrix.
+But these largely unrealistic assumptions limit practical, real-world application, which is exactly the motivation for this monograph.

-Another complicating factor is the requirement that the method defining the finite sample distribution of the relevant dependence measures is the same across all those in practical usage: in this case, all those dependence measures for which the all-pairwise matrix is positive definite.2 This arguably covers all that
+Another complicating factor is the requirement that the method defining the finite sample distribution of the dependence measures is the same across all those in practical usage: in this case, all those dependence measures for which the all-pairwise matrix is positive definite.
+This arguably covers all that could conceivably be used and useful in the financial setting.

-2 Note that "positive definite" throughout this monograph refers to the dependence measure calculated on the matrix of all pairwise associations in the portfolio, that is, calculated on a bivariate basis.
-Some of the dependence measures addressed in this monograph (e.g. Szekely's correlation, variants of Chatterjee's, and others) can be applied on a multivariate basis (sometimes even in arbitrary dimensions), for example, to test the hypothesis of multivariate independence.
-But "positive definite" herein is not applied in this sense (see for example Cardin, 2009), and I explain below some of the reasons for using JD Opdyke, Chief Analytics Officer Page 4 of 88 Beating the Correlation Breakdown could conceivably be used and be useful in the financial setting.
 This universality is certainly desirable, but it also increases the challenge of deriving the methodology.
-However, this actually is a crucial requirement as it provides the ability to conduct all-else-equal analyses comparing the performance of different dependence measures under controlled conditions: we can be certain that material and statistically significant differences in results are due to the dependence measures themselves, rather than distinct methodologies we typically would have to use (based on the current literature) to define their distributions.
-Yet nothing in the extant literature provides this broad ceteris paribus capability.
+Still, this remains a crucial requirement as it provides the ability to conduct all-else-equal analyses comparing the performance of different dependence measures under controlled conditions: we can be certain that material and statistically significant differences in results are due to the dependence measures themselves, rather than the very distinct methodologies we typically would have to use (based on the current literature) to define their distributions.
+But nothing in the extant literature provides this broad ceteris paribus capability.